bkw777/WP-2_IC-Card/SOFTWARE/README.md

 # HexViewer / MENU.PI / BASIC / RomCardWriter

-The software to write to the rom card from the WP-2 (and the hardware mod to make it possible) comes from Ben Grimmett @BennVenn
+The software to write to the rom card from the WP-2 (and the hardware mod to make it possible) comes from [Ben Grimmett / @BennVenn](https://discord.com/invite/F5ckxM2)

 [HexViewer](HexViewer) - .PR version of HexViewer